Zero Tolerance for Threats or Acts of Violence

 1. PURPOSE

 Brigham Young University–Hawaii ("BYU–Hawaii" or "university") is committed to creating and maintaining an environment that is free from violence for all members of the university community consistent with the values of our sponsoring organization, The Church of Jesus Christ of Latter-day Saints.
-The purpose of this policy is to set forth standards of conduct to provide an environment free from acts of violence.
+The purpose of this policy is to set forth standards of conduct to provide an environment free from Acts of Violence.
 This policy is supplemental to all applicable state and federal laws and the CES Honor Code.

 2. POLICY

-BYU–Hawaii does not tolerate any acts of violence committed by or against students, employees, contract employees, or visitors at any campus facility or at other locations where university-sanctioned activities occur.
+BYU–Hawaii does not tolerate any Acts of Violence committed by or against students, employees, contract employees, or visitors at any campus facility or at other locations where university-sanctioned activities occur.
 Any act of violence, as defined in this policy, committed by a university employee or student will be cause for disciplinary action, up to and including termination of employment (employee) or suspension or expulsion from campus (student).
 University officers and staff will respond promptly to acts of violence against employees, contract employees, students, and campus visitors and will take all reasonable and practicable measures to protect university ohana members from acts of violence.

 3. IMPLEMENTATION